 And yet, in our society, we do still judge.
 But we judge individuals based on their individual rather than communal morality.
 Individual morality consists of the idea that the individual is sovereign, an end in herself, and thus the fundamental unit of moral concern.
 The individual morals we most strongly hold are now enshrined in law: freedom of speech, murder, discrimination.
 Communal morality, by contrast, has the group as the basic unit of moral concern, and the individual is of value only insofar as she serves the group.
-In sum, morals for the common good: equality of opportunity, fairness, helping your community, protecting the earth and other animals.
-Although this dichotomy is not as neat as I draw it, many morals we hold fall in both camps, it is the communal morals that we are sadly lacking most.
+Examples of morals for the common good are equality of opportunity, fairness, helping your community, protecting the earth and other animals.
+This dichotomy between individual and communal morals is not as neat as I draw it, many morals we hold fall in both camps but it is the communal morals that we are sadly lacking most.

 This is evident today in how we judge.
 We judge people’s aspirations for how high they are but not what direction.
 We judge their success but not the destruction they have laid in their wake.
 When Cambridge Analytica chose to enrich themselves at the cost of democracy, they were not judged as a part of a system that tolerates and encourages such behaviour, but rather as errant individuals.
 When scientists’ pursuit of knowledge led to a hydrogen bomb in Hiroshima, we judged their ingenuity but did not hold scientists accountable.